• Skip to primary navigation

 • pumpkin puree: you can either use canned pumpkin or homemade pumpkin puree.
 Seeing as we only need a couple of spoonfuls, this is the perfect recipe for using up leftover pumpkin puree from Holiday baking;

-• cinnamon powder and sprinkles to serve
+• cinnamon powder and optionally some sprinkles to serve

 How To Make The Best Pumpkin Hot Chocolate